SteveWinward/PowerBI/WriteUps/powershell-azure-functions.md

 # output to the blob file
 Push-OutputBinding -Name outputBlob -Value $groups -Clobber
 ```

+## Azure Function App Settings used in Script
 Make sure to configure the following application settings in your Azure Function app,

 ```